cambiegroup/flowchem/docs/devices/harvardapparatus/elite11.md

 ## Introduction
-Harvard-Apparatus Elite11 pumps connected via USB cables (which creates a virtual serial port) are supported in flowchem via the two device types: `Elite11InfuseOnly` and `Elite11InfuseWithdraw`.
+Harvard-Apparatus Elite11 pumps connected via USB cables (which creates a virtual serial port) are supported in flowchem via the `Elite11` device type.
+Depending on the pump model, the component might be able of infuse/withdraw or just infusing.
 This difference reflect the existence in commerce of both variants, i.e. pumps only capable of infusion and pumps that support both infusion and withdrawing commands.